This Mystery Travel Company Will Send You on a Top-Secret Honeymoon

 At first, you have no idea.
 That's right, you know nothing about where you'll be vacationing until you show up to jet off to your destination.
 Pack Up + Go uses your per-person budget, your travel dates, some traveler preferences and your traveler information to book a trip somewhere within the continental United States.

-"Americans are so quick to overlook domestic destinations and immediately search abroad, but there are so many fun, hidden gems to explore right here in our own backyard," says Rafson.
+"Americans are so quick to overlook domestic destinations and immediately search abroad, but there are so many fun, hidden gems to explore right here in our own backyard," Rafson says.
 "So much of current American travel pivots on a few major metropolitan destinations, homogenizing the domestic travel experience.
 I wanted to challenge the status quo to make travel exciting and unique."

-Letting a stranger plan your trip may seem crazy, but when you let the excitement of a complete surprise settle in (especially when clues pop up like little gifts during what is likely the most hectic week of your life), it's kind of amazing.
+Letting a stranger plan your trip may seem crazy, but when you let the excitement of a complete surprise settle in (especially when clues pop up like little gifts during what's likely the most hectic week of your life), it's kind of amazing.

-"Newlyweds may be nervous about relinquishing control and putting their trip in the hands of someone else," says Rafson.
+"Newlyweds may be nervous about relinquishing control and putting their trip in the hands of someone else," Rafson says.
 "But for those honeymooners with an adventurous spirit who are willing to get out of their comfort zone and try something new, Pack Up + Go is the perfect option."

 In addition, Pack Up + Go is great for those who don't have a lot of time for their honeymoon.
-"If newlyweds are looking for a three week trip, we're not the solution.
-But if they've got a few days to getaway, we can fit snugly into their busy schedules," says Rafson.
+"If newlyweds are looking for a three-week trip, we're not the solution.
+But if they've got a few days to get away, we can fit snugly into their busy schedules," Rafson says.

-If you have your hearts set on a very specific type of honeymoon in a very specific location, or if you're a total Type A control freak who's all about the details, then skip Pack Up + Go.
-But if you're like a majority of this start-up's clientele, where the one commonality is "a wanderlust desire to explore the United States from angle of spontaneity, ease, and adventure," then you've found your travel planners.
+If you have your hearts set on a very specific type of honeymoon in a very specific location, or if you're a total type A control freak who's all about the details, then skip Pack Up + Go.
+But if you're like a majority of this start-up's clientele, where the one commonality is "a wanderlust desire to explore the United States from an angle of spontaneity, ease and adventure," then you've found your travel planners.

-"Plus, how many times in a marriage can both spouses be surprised?" adds Rafson.
+"Plus, how many times in a marriage can both spouses be surprised?"
+Rafson adds.
 "Usually it's one surprising the other with something.
 This way, everybody gets to enjoy the excitement!"